STATEMENT OF DR. HERBERT C. FROST, ASSOCIATE DIRECTOR, NATURAL

 PUBLIC LANDS AND ENVIRONMENTAL REGULATION, OF THE NATURAL

 RESOURCES COMMITTEE, CONCERNING H.R.
-706, A BILL TO ESTABLISH THE
+163, A BILL TO DESIGNATE THE

 July 23, 2013

-Mr. Chairman and members of the subcommittee, thank you for the opportunity to present the views of the Department of the Interior on H.R.
-706, a bill to establish the Blackstone River Valley National Historical Park, to dedicate the Park to John H. Chafee, and for other purposes.
+Mr. Chairman and members of the subcommittee, thank you for the opportunity to appear before you today to present the Department of the Interior's views on H.R.
+163, a bill to designate the Sleeping Bear Dunes Wilderness at Sleeping Bear Dunes National Lakeshore in the State of Michigan.

 The Department strongly supports enactment of this legislation.
 H.R.
 163 would designate 32,557 acres, or 46 percent, of Sleeping Bear Dunes National Lakeshore in Michigan's Lower Peninsula as federally protected wilderness.
 Management of the wilderness area would be in accordance with the 1964 Wilderness Act (16 U.S.C.
 1131 et seq.).
 H.R.
 163 is substantially identical to S. 23, which passed the Senate on June 19th, and is also pending before this committee.